uclh-critical-care/journal-club/about/index.md

 ---

 The site is run by linking a Trello board to a Jekyll blog hosted (for now) at GitHub.
-You can see the script, and contribute(!) if you want at
+You can see the script, and contribute(!) at the [GitHub repo](https://github.com/uclh-critical-care/journal-club).
-If you're interested in

 ---